acmahalkasi/angular2RandomVidBG/README.md

 angular2RandomVidBG

-You can use this rep to add random active bgs to your websites.
+You can use this rep to add random active backgrounds to your websites.